Mair/react-meetup-draftjs/draftjs-samples/public/docs/createContentState.md

 }
 ```

-the code to create a content state would be as follows
+The code to create a content state would be as follows:

 ```typescript
 createWithRawContent = () => {